defold/doc/docs/en/manuals/message-passing.md

 We have seen how it is possible to leave out redundant information from the URL:s when constructing messages.
 In addition, Defold provides two handy shorthands that you can use:

 `.`
-: An URL shorthand for the current game object.
+: A URL shorthand for the current game object.

 `#`
-: An URL shorthand for the current script.
+: A URL shorthand for the current script.

 For example: